hannesgnann-hub/easyalias/mac_src/docs/ARCHITECTURE.md

 - A backup is written before any selected source line is changed.
 - Portable backup files are parsed as data and never executed.
 - Trash provides a 30-day recovery window unless the user explicitly deletes an entry permanently or empties it.
+- Automation commands run only when the user explicitly clicks Run, execute in the automation's own working directory, and are rejected outright in browser preview mode (no `run_automation_command` backend to call).

 ## Roadmap